Macedonia for the Macedonians: Macedo-Romanian Cultural Society

 The Macedo-Romanian Cultural Society had as its members the acting Prime and Foreign Ministers, as well as the Head of the Romanian Orthodox Church, and the elite of the Romanian political class.
 In 1912 an Aromanian memoir was published in Bucharest, after the outbreak of the Balkan War.
-The memoir was signed by five prominent Romanian and Aromanian public figures, members of the Society.
-In it, the Macedonian-Aromanian Culture Society, using the slogan Macedonia for the Macedonians, stated that Macedonia's autonomy is the best solution of the Macedonian question.
+The memoir was signed by five prominent Romanian and Aromanian public figures, members of the society.
+In it, the Macedo-Romanian Cultural Society, using the slogan Macedonia for the Macedonians, stated that Macedonia's autonomy is the best solution of the Macedonian question.
 As the region was ethnically diverse, an autonomous, neutral, cantonized by Swiss model state was proposed, where all nationalities will preserve their mother tongues and religions, enjoying the same democratic political rights.
 In 1917, during the First World War, the memoir was translated into Esperanto and was published in Stockholm.
 The memoir was presented to the Peace Conference in Paris in 1919.

+Macedonian Federative Organization

+In 1921 the members of the left-wing of the former IMARO created the Macedonian Federative Organization (MFO), under the Macedonia for the Macedonians motto.
+The goal of MFO was the creation of a independent Macedonia with intention of joining a future Balkan Federation.
+Also, the state would have full and equal participation in its governance of all its nationalities.
+Further they recommended dropping the diverse ethnic designations in Macedonia and uniting all national elements in a distinct entity Macedonians.
+In 1924, MFO alongside the IMRO, the Bulgarian Communist Party and the Comintern created the May Manifesto.

+Macedonian Patriotic Organization

+The Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia), which resulted in significant changes in its ethnic composition.
+The Bulgarian community was reduced, either by population exchanges or by forcible change of communities' ethnic identity.
+In this way the motto began to lose its authenthic character.
+Macedonian immigrants in the United States and Canada founded in 1922 in Fort Wayne, Indiana, the Macedonian Patriotic Organization.
+The founders of the MPO in their aspirations for a free and independent Macedonia also accepted the slogan "Macedonia for the Macedonians".
+The use of "Macedonians" and "Macedonian emigrants" then equally applied to all ethnic groups in Macedonia - Bulgarians, Wallachians, Turks, Albanians, Greeks and others.